 It was a little scary as I’m not sure what would have happened if they didn’t let us through!”

 “Don’t fall into the trap of these Thai scammers on the street.
 If it sounds too good to be true (or “free”) it probably is!
 Go to bars and clubs you want to go to and always check prices before you order anything.”[/box]

 What’s the scam?

 “Often—especially in touristy areas—taxi drivers will insist on negotiating a rate for the trip rather than using the meter.
-This is one of the easiest ways to get scammed in Thailand.
+This is one of the easiest ways for someone to scam you in Thailand.

 They charge anywhere from double to five times the actual cost of the trip.
 In very touristy areas, many taxi drivers will outright refuse to use the meter and would rather pass up your business at the correct rate in favor of waiting for an unwitting tourist willing to pay an inflated fare.”

-Thailand is a major backpacker hub of the universe attracting gutsy solo travelers who’ve traversed the globe and back—most of whom could smell a scam from a mile away.
-But because there are so many travelers flocking to the Southeast Asian cultural and spiritual haven, some practiced locals have become quite the professional con artists.
+Thailand is a major backpacker hub of the universe.
+It attracts gutsy solo travelers who’ve traversed the globe and back.
+Most of them could smell a scam from a mile away.
+But because there are so many travelers flocking to the Southeast Asian cultural and spiritual haven.
+And some practiced locals have become quite the professional con artists.